Who doesn’t need a coach?

 Executive coaching clients look like this:

-1. NEW MANAGERS with promise and potential in their respective fields who want focus on developing a positive and influential style of management.
+1. NEW MANAGERS AND SUPERVISORS with promise and potential in their respective fields who want focus on developing a positive and influential style of management.

 2. EXPERIENCED MANAGERS with many years of management experience who want to sharpen and update their leadership skills and perhaps overcome an issue or two that could be holding them back.

-3. SENIOR LEADERS – Senior directors, vice presidents, and CEO’s who need and value an external professional to give them straight-forward insight and feedback.
+3. C-SUITE PROFESSIONALS – Senior directors, vice presidents, and CEO’s who need and value an external professional to give them straight-forward insight and feedback.
 Senior leaders who want to continue to grow and change in dynamic work environments.

 Recent coaching engagements: